jeonggyukim/jeonggyukim.github.io.old/content/project/cluster-formation.md

 # Optional featured image (relative to `static/img/` folder).
 [header]
 image = "projects/R136-high-res.jpg"
-caption = "(left) The Tarantula Nebula is a giant HII region in the Large Magellanic Cloud. (middle) At the heart of the nebula lies a massive open star cluster NGC 2070. (right) The central R136 cluster is about 2 parsecs across.
+caption = "(left) The Tarantula Nebula is a giant HII region in the Large Magellanic Cloud. (middle) At the heart of the nebula lies a massive open star cluster NGC 2070. (right) The R136 cluster contains thousands of massive stars.
 (Image Credit: ESO)"

 +++